mahdiwf/ValuingAmericanOption/README.md

 # ValuingAmericanOption
-In this case study, I will use Jupyter Notebook to implement the numerical simulation mentioned on the "section 1 Numerical Example" from Longstaff-Schwartz paper.
+In this case study, I will use Jupyter Notebook to implement the numerical simulation/calculation mentioned on the "section 1 Numerical Example" from Longstaff-Schwartz paper.
 Link to the paper is https://people.math.ethz.ch/~hjfurrer/teaching/LongstaffSchwartzAmericanOptionsLeastSquareMonteCarlo.pdf.<br>
 This Longstaff-Schwartz algorithm is also known as the Least Squares Monte-Carlo (LSM) algorithm.<br>

 By emulating this paper's numerical example in Jupiter Notebook/Python, I hope I will learn interesting world of option for both European & American style from the perspective of programming.<br>

-The paper used the following put option: <br>
+The paper used the following put option as the basis for the simulation: <br>
 Consider an American put option on a share of non-dividend-paying stock.
 The put option is exercisable at a strike price of $1.10 at times 1, 2, and 3, where time 3 (t3) is the final expiration date of the option.
 The riskless rate is 6%.
 The current stock price is $1.00. <br>
-I will also use/copy the explanation from the paper to describe the steps in the Python program.<br>
+For better clarity, I will also use/copy the explanation from the paper to explain the steps in the program.<br>

 Important part of the paper:<br>
 * The holder of an American option **compares** the payoff from immediate exercise with the expected payoff from continuation, and then exercises if the immediate payoff is higher.